Intern resume...is that even a thing?

 • Selected as a core committee member of the economics debating club & collaborated with The Economics Club of Harvard

 • Executive Member – Core Committee, Music Society | Core member, Football and Swimming team | Community School, San Francisco*

 Get it?
-Merely mentioning you will receive so-and-so degree will put you at par with thousands of other applicants who are doing the same.
+Merely mentioning you will receive a so-and-so degree will put you on par with thousands of other applicants who are doing the same.
 The snapshot above is how you break free from the competition.

 Nothing will be too big or too small for this section.
 Since it's only your Education experience, recruiters aren't expecting anything flashy as well.
 But before they decide whether or not to invest in you, it'd help if they know you showed some level of initiative too.

 You can additionally provide a breakdown of all the modules and coursework across the duration of your degree.
 This will help in case you are looking for internships in the field of your major.

 You can customize what you include here based on where you are applying.
 For instance, there might be some academic projects which you completed but which are only relevant for a few specific profiles.